-STATEWIDE CURRENT SITUATION: On June 14, Governor Abbott announced the Federal Emergency Management Agency (FEMA) approved adding Bell, Robertson, and Terrell counties to the Federal Disaster Declaration.
+On June 14, Governor Abbott announced that FEMA approved adding Bell, Robertson, and Terrell counties to the Federal Disaster Declaration.

 On June 13, Governor Abbott amended the state's disaster declaration for severe weather and flooding, adding Hopkins and Titus counties.